CenterEdge/runtime-mock-routes/README.md

 If the rendered template is valid JSON, the response will be of type `application/json`.

+Also, be aware that instead of a direct JSON response, the body can also be a function that takes in a `RequestParameters` and returns a body response.
+The response will still be processed through handlebars.

 ### Routes
 * `GET /` returns all of the currently defined routes
 * `POST /` Takes a `RuntimeRequestBody` and adds it to the collection or updates the existing entry if it exists.